-Abby: New girl out to dump ex's stuff
+Abby: New girlfriend eager to rid garage of ex's stuff

 Dear Abby: My boyfriend, "Ron," and I have been together for more than a year, and we now live together.
 His garage is full to overflowing with his ex-girlfriend's belongings.
 She apparently left him and all her stuff — including her four cats — to marry some guy she met online.
 She no longer lives in this country.